zowe/community/Project Management/Meeting Minutes and Agenda/20200220/Meeting Minutes.md

     - Core/Web/Editor (JPL/Nolan/James)
     - API Mediation Layer & Security (Petr G/Michal S/Petr P)
     - Foundation (CI/CD) (Mark/Jack/Nick)
+      - Preparing for v1.9.0 release.
+      - License scan for the latest code and license file will be updated.
+      - Working on new solution of zowe-install-test, will merge this repository into zowe-install-packaging soon.
     - Documentation (Brandon/Ashley/Jim/Jason)

 6. Legal Requirements